josephlijo/software-process/technologies/azure/service-fabric/service-fabric-basics/README.md

 ## Programming Models in Azure Service Fabric
 - Three main approaches to create a Microservice in Service Fabric
     - **Reliable Services**
-        - Simliar to a windows service or Linux daemon application
+        - Similar to a windows service or Linux daemon application
         - Think of them as a Console application and we are not required to use Service Fabric tools
         - There are two types - **Stateless** and **Stateful**
-        - Stateless are more of like console applications in look and beahavior
+        - Stateless are more of like console applications in look and behavior
         - Stateful have their own transactional replicated storage
     - **Reliable Actors**
         - Implementation of [`Virtual Actor pattern`](https://www.microsoft.com/en-us/research/project/orleans-virtual-actors/?from=http%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fprojects%2Forleans%2F)